yashashvi007/step_by_step_guide_by_me/README.md

 ```
 git checkout lesson-15
 ```
-2. Branch off from lesson-15.
-This will create a new branch where the code of lesson-15 is the basis for your new branch.
-You can name your new branch whatever you want!
-Let's say we use my-main-branch as the name.
+2. Branch off from step-3.
+This will create a new branch where the code of step-3 is the basis for your new branch.
+Yo
 ```
 git checkout -b my-main-branch
 ```